 The purity, dissolution and absorption of a given vitamin are 3rd party tested and verified to meet regulatory standards that come from a national Pharmocopia.
 Pharmaceutical grade can be obtained without a prescription but typically they are sold by licensed health care practitioners.

-Companies that distribute this grade will typically be Good Manufacturing Practice (GMP) certified, so look for GMP Certified on the labeling and websites of the products you order from.
+Companies that distribute this grade will typically be Good Manufacturing Practice (GMP) certified, so look for GMP Certified on the labeling of and the websites you order from.

-It's required to be 98-99% pure, you're never going to get 100% pure, but this grade is required to be within a couple percentage points of it.
+It's required to be 98-99% pure, you're never going to get 100% pure, but pharma grade is required to be within a couple percentage points of it.

 5-HTP, balances out Serotonin baseline levels.
 Recommended ratio of 10:1 Ten units of L-Tyrosine for every 1 unit of 5-HTP is popular.
 A Dr. Dan Kalish recommends up to 3000 milligrams of L-Tyrosine with 300 milligrams of 5-HTP daily.